Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer: Spatial coherence in plume intermittency

 That is, the two-point correlation function embodies the information of the conditional field to the first order, when conditioned on a single scalar quantity.
-Since the aforementioned coherent reorganization was found consistently upstream when the scalar plume is transported far away from the injection location, we first choose this as the reference event, i.e. $\bar{x}_{r}=(2.75\delta, 0.3\delta \equiv h_i + 1\sigma_y)$ to estimate the concentration ($\langle c'(\bar{x})|c'(\bar{x}_{r})\rangle$) and velocity fields $\langle \bar{u}(\bar{x})|c'(\bar{x}_{r})\rangle$.
-This is shown in figure~\ref{fig:lse-cvp-log-injection}a, that shows the conditional concentration fluctuation and velocity fields in the FOV.
+Since the aforementioned coherent reorganization was found consistently upstream when the scalar plume is transported far away from the injection location, we first choose this as the reference event, i.e. $\bar{x}_{r}=(2.75\delta, 0.3\delta \equiv h_i + 1\sigma_y)$ to estimate the concentration ($\langle \xi'(\bar{x})|\xi'(\bar{x}_{r})\rangle$) and velocity fields $\langle \bar{u}(\bar{x})|\xi'(\bar{x}_{r})\rangle$.
+This is shown in figure~\ref{fig:lse-cvp-log-injection-p1}a, that shows the conditional concentration fluctuation and velocity fields in the FOV.
 A few aspects are immediately obvious from the conditional field.
 The correlation near the wall at $x\approx x_{r}$ reaches negative values, which implies that a high concentration event away from the wall is accompanied by a low concentration close to the wall at the same stream-wise location.
 This is expected for a conserved, meandering scalar.
 The conditional velocity fields around the reference location, $\bar{x}_{r}$, also exhibit a positive $v'$ and negative $u'$ (an `ejection/Q2' event).
 This is entirely consistent with the turbulent flux at $\bar{x}_{r}$, discussed earlier in section~\ref{sec:turbulent-flux}.
-The most striking observation in the conditional scalar field is that a high-concentration event at $\bar{x}_{r}$ (we refer to this region of coherence as `primary blob, \texttt{P}') is accompanied by two `secondary blobs' of positive concentration fluctuation, upstream and closer to the wall (marked by \texttt{S} in figure~\ref{fig:lse-cvp-log-injection}a).
+The most striking observation in the conditional scalar field is that a high-concentration event at $\bar{x}_{r}$ (we refer to this region of coherence as `primary blob, \texttt{P}') is accompanied by two `secondary blobs' of positive concentration fluctuation, upstream and closer to the wall (marked by \texttt{S} in figure~\ref{fig:lse-cvp-log-injection-p1}a).
 The line joining these discrete, high concentration regions is inclined at $\approx 10\degree$, consistent with the inclination angle of coherent vortex packets \citep{AdrianMeinhartEtAl-2000, ChristensenAdrian-2001, Adrian-2007}.
-The robustness of these discrete secondary blobs is also observed in a statistically independent, but complementary measure in figure~\ref{fig:lse-cvp-log-injection}b.
-Here the correlations for a positive concentration fluctuation in a region close to the wall, i.e. $\langle c'(\bar{x})|c'(\bar{x}_{r})\rangle$ and $\langle \bar{u}(\bar{x})|c'(\bar{x}_{r})\rangle$ with $\bar{x}_{r}=(2.75\delta, 0.04\delta)$, are shown.
+The robustness of these discrete secondary blobs is also observed in a statistically independent, but complementary measure in figure~\ref{fig:lse-cvp-log-injection-p1}b.
+Here the correlations for a positive concentration fluctuation in a region close to the wall, i.e. $\langle \xi'(\bar{x})|\xi'(\bar{x}_{r})\rangle$ and $\langle \bar{u}(\bar{x})|\xi'(\bar{x}_{r})\rangle$ with $\bar{x}_{r}=(2.75\delta, 0.04\delta)$, are shown.
 Not only does the anti-correlation at the outer location corresponding the primary concentration blob at $\bar{x}=(2.75\delta, 0.3\delta)$ appears (as expected), but we also see the anti-correlations blobs at the secondary locations [$\bar{x}\approx(1.95\delta, 0.18\delta)$ and $(1.6\delta, 0.1\delta)$] at exactly the same locations.
 This relative correlation structure by two independent measures demonstrates the robustness of this spatial organization.
-Further, these observations are insensitive to the exact location of the $\bar{x}_r$ chosen, as long as it is in the vicinity of the primary blob seen here.
+Further, these observations are insensitive to the exact location of the $\bar{x}_r$ chosen, as long as it is in the vicinity of the primary blob seen here. \RevisionText{Finally, the conditional structure in figure~\ref{fig:lse-cvp-log-injection-p1}b indicates a consistent Q3 event (i.e. $u'<0, v'<0$) that is unusual to observe in a boundary layer.
+This structure appears in the relative frame as a pair of counter-rotating vortices, and demonstrate that the scalar below the injection location occurs predominantly in the low-momentum regions, indicating a strong relation with a UMZ.
+This observation was insensitive to the choice of $x_r$ for all choices of $y_r<y_{inj}$.}